 Become an Amsterdam Canal Boat Captain

 Since we don’t have an own a boat in Amsterdam, we like to rent one of the small, electronic boats from boats4rent at Westerpark Amsterdam.
 The ideal solution for travelers as well.
 Why?
-These boats are easy to navigate, they are not able to drive speed up too fast, and they are suitable for at least 6 people.
-Bring some snacks, cold drinks, and a blanket for the late evening wind and sit down on your own rental boat for at least 3 hours (or longer, if you prefer another time package) enjoying the stunning over the historic architecture of the Amsterdam’s Grachten houses from a boat’s perspective.
-Simply a must do for a trip to Amsterdam.
+These boats are easy to navigate, they cannot drive speed up too fast, and they are suitable for at least 6 people.
+Bring some snacks, cold drinks, and a blanket for the late evening wind and sit down on your rental boat for at least 3 hours (or longer, if you prefer another time package) enjoying the stunning over the historic architecture of Amsterdam’s Grachten houses from a boat’s perspective.
+Simply a must-do for a trip to Amsterdam.

 More Articles to plan your Amsterdam Trip:

 - Activity Tip: Day Trip Biking to Amsterdam Forest >

 - Activity Tip: Escape Room Xitroom – The Professor >

 - Activity Tip: Best View over Amsterdam at A’DAM Lookout >